-Unlike some cities, Middleton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Middleton are a mix of both white- and blue-collar jobs.
-Overall, Middleton is a city of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Middleton who work in office and administrative support (13.43%), management occupations (8.19%), and maintenance occupations (7.65%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Middleton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Middleton is a city of sales and office workers, service providers, and managers.
+There are especially a lot of people living in Middleton who work in office and administrative support (13.93%), management occupations (11.86%), and sales jobs (8.78%).

-The per capita income in Middleton in 2010 was $19,259, which is middle income relative to Idaho, and lower middle income relative to the rest of the US.
-This equates to an annual income of $77,036 for a family of four.
+The per capita income in Middleton in 2010 was $20,422, which is upper middle income relative to Idaho, and lower middle income relative to the rest of the US.
+This equates to an annual income of $81,688 for a family of four.
 However, Middleton contains both very wealthy and poor people as well.

 The most common language spoken in Middleton is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Tagalog.